About the Program

 What are the options for final disposition of remains?

-When the ashes are ready for final disposition, we notify the donor’s representative and ask them to contact us regarding their wishes.
+When the ashes are ready for final disposition, typically sometime between several weeks and 18 months, we notify the donor’s representative and ask them to contact us regarding their wishes.
 The cremated remains can either be:

 - Given to the next of kin